-The Doctor of International Affairs (DIA) is the newest degree offering at Johns Hopkins SAIS and is designed for experienced professionals who seek to further their expertise through an advanced practitioner’s degree.
+The Doctor of International Affairs (DIA) is designed for experienced professionals with at least five years of work experience who seek to further their expertise through an advanced practitioner’s degree involving serious and novel research.

 Under the guidance of school experts and scholars, DIA candidates take coursework and conduct research on the issues that most align with their professional interests.
 The program is delivered on an accelerated timeline and culminates with students defending their doctoral thesis.

-A three-year track is available for those who have not completed a prior, relevant master’s degree.
-The final year of this track is also conducted on a part-time, non-resident basis and is focused on completing the doctoral thesis.
+Another three-year track is available for those who have not completed a prior, relevant master’s degree.
+Students complete two full-time years of coursework in residence, earning the MAIR degree en passant, and the final year of this track is conducted on a part-time, non-resident basis focused exclusively on completing the doctoral thesis.

 Degree Requirements